-4.5 The nexus between agriculture and climate change policies/strategies in Kenya one of the surest ways to curb climate change and variability in Kenya.
+NCCRS 2010, Vision 2030 and the Second MTP (2013-2017) have underscored and manifested themselves in the ASDS.
+In fact, ASDS has highlighted implementation of NCCRS as one of the surest ways to curb climate change and variability in Kenya .
 For instance, ASDS notes the need for local communities to be encouraged to document knowledge and practices that provide early warning systems and help mitigate some of these changes within their environments for adoption and customization.
-Maina et al 2013 however observes that there is no clear linkage between NCCRS and the agricultural sector ministries.
+Maina et al., (2013) however observe that there is no clear linkage between NCCRS and the agricultural sector ministries.
 The agricultural policy in Kenya does not mention climate change explicitly.
-Agricultural sector goals revolve around increasing productivity and income growth, especially for smallholders; enhanced food security and equity, emphasis on irrigation to introduce stability in agricultural output, commercialisation and intensification of production especially among small scale farmers; appropriate and participatory policy formulation and environmental sustainability.
+Agricultural sector goals revolve around increasing productivity and income growth, especially for smallholders; enhanced food security and equity; emphasis on irrigation to introduce stability in agricultural output, commercialisation and intensification of production especially among small scale farmers; and appropriate and participatory policy formulation and environmental sustainability.